mggg/GerryChain/docs/user/geometries.rst

     <br style="line-height: 5px;">

-For this example, we will make use of a Minnesota GeoJSON file that contains the geometries of the state's precincts.
-We will follow a similar workflow to what we already covered in the `Recom Section <./recom.html>`_, but with an eye towards some of the conveniences afforded by ``GeographicPartition`` objects.
+For this example, we will make use of a Minnesota GeoJSON file that contains the geometries of the state's precincts (you will need to unzip the above folder to get to the file -- it's a bit large).
+We will follow a similar workflow to what we already covered in the `ReCom Section <./recom.html>`_, but with an eye towards some of the conveniences afforded by ``GeographicPartition`` objects.
 As always, we'll start with the imports:

 .. code-block:: python